ali-pahlevani/Map_Enhancer_Wizard/README.md

 ## Limitations and Known Issues

-As this is version 1, there are some limitations:
+As this is version 1, there are some **limitations**:

 - Limited set of enhancement filters
 - Only supports 2D Occupancy Grid maps
 - No automation or AI features yet
 - May not handle very large maps efficiently

-If you encounter any issues or have suggestions for future versions, please open an issue on the GitHub repository.
+If you encounter any issues or have suggestions for future versions, please **open an issue** on the GitHub repository.

 ## Contributing

 Contributions are welcome!
-If you'd like to add new features, fix bugs, or improve the documentation, please fork the repository and submit a pull request.
+If you'd like to add new features, fix bugs, or improve the documentation, please **fork the repository** and submit a **pull request**.

 Please ensure your code follows the project's coding standards and includes appropriate tests.